IronLad85/cordova-pdf-protect/README.md

 # cordova-pdf-protect
 Protect your pdf files with password in Cordova / Ionic projects with this simple plugin

+# If this project has helped you out, please support us with a star 🌟

 ### Usage
 ##### PDF_Protect.addPassword(NativeFileUrl, Password, SuccessCallback, FailureCallback)